cruzbernal/failed_recoveries/README.md

 observed and predicted data, and derived model parameters (summarizing results for the park).
 Model fit and evaluation calculations (including COPs, WAIC and Bayesian p values) for the (3) osprey and (4) heron models.

-Detailed model descriptions and formulas for model fit and evaluation approaches are described in detail in the manuscript and its supplement.
+Detailed model descriptions and formulas for model fit and evaluation approaches are described in detail in the manuscript.

-Please email cruzbernal@wisc.edu for additional questions.
+Please email cruzbernal@wisc.edu if you have additional questions.